ossf/scorecard/docs/faq.md

 ### Code-Review: Can it ignore bot commits?

 This is quite a complex question.
 Right now, there is no way to do that.
-Here are some pros and cons on allowing users to set up an ignore-list for bots.
+Here are some pros and cons of allowing users to set up an ignore-list for bots.

 - Pros: Some bots run very frequently; for some projects, reviewing every change is therefore not feasible or reasonable.
 - Cons: Bots can be compromised (their credentials can be compromised, for example).
 Or if commits are not signed, an attacker could easily send a commit spoofing the bot.
 This means that a bot having unsupervised write access to the repository could be a security risk.